 Working closely with researchers in academia, at Climate Central and elsewhere, John Upton leads journalism partnerships with local and national print, radio, television and digital news outlets.
 He joined Climate Central in 2012 as a senior science writer, and his coverage of bioenergy received an Online News Association award and was a finalist for the John B. Oakes Award for distinguished environmental journalism.
-He has degrees in science and business and well over a decade of international journalism experience.
+He has degrees in science and business and well over a decade of local, national and international journalism experience.

 Between 2010 and 2017 more than 700 homes in Delaware — worth roughly $500 million — were built on land that’s projected to be inundated at least once a year on average by 2050 unless pricey measures are taken to keep the water away.